BlockchainCommons/developer-web-site/_pages/meeting-2025-12-frost.md

   </tr>
 </table>

-For more, also see the [transcript](/meetings/2025-12-frost/transcript).
+For more, also see the [transcript](/meetings/2025-12-frost/transcript/).
+Or alternatively, the [transcript of just the Hubert demo](/meetings/2025-12-frost/transcript/hubert/).

 ## Key Quotes